 At this point, we would suggest you start transitioning your portfolio by increasing the value of your defensive assets which include bonds to an even 50/50 split.

-Most investors do not have the time to recover from a severe market disruption such as a GFC type event where the value of shares plummeted by more than 50%.
+Most investors do not have the time to recover from a severe market disruption such as a GFC type event where the value of shares plummeted by more than 50% or the current COVID-19 pandemic where in one-month the ASX200 declined by 36% from its peak (20 February 2020) to its low (23 March 2020).
 So, time to take some risk off the table.

-The bonds also have some advantages over deposits – they’re tradable and unlike a term deposit, do not incur penalties if you need to access your capital.
-They can earn higher than expected returns and floating rate bonds hedge against higher interest rates, while inflation linked bonds provide a 100% hedge against inflation.
+The bonds also have some advantages over deposits – they’re typically tradable and unlike a term deposit, do not incur penalties if you need to access your capital and they can earn higher than expected returns.

 Retirees >65 years